 JetBlue Airways is counting on more than low fares to make its ledgers jet-black.
-The carrier offers one-class service -- with leather seats, satellite TV from DIRECTV, satellite radio from XM, and movies -- to more than 80 cities with 800 daily flights in more than 25 US states, Puerto Rico, Mexico, and about a dozen countries in the Caribbean and Latin America.
+The carrier offers one-class service -- with leather seats, satellite TV from DIRECTV, satellite radio from XM, and movies -- to more than 32 million passengers a year, and taking them to more than 90 cities.
+It has 825 daily flights in more than 25 US states, Puerto Rico, Mexico, and about a dozen countries in the Caribbean and Latin America.
 Most of its flights arrive or depart from Boston; Los Angeles; New York; Orlando and Fort Lauderdale, Florida; and San Juan, Puerto Rico.
 JetBlue's fleet of more than 190 aircraft consists mainly of Airbus A320s and A321s but also includes Embraer 190s.

 The New York-based carrier is the largest domestic airline at New York's JFK International Airport -- the US's biggest travel market.
-Operating primarily out of Terminal 5, or T5, in 2014 the company expects to complete the construction of T5i, an international arrivals facility that will expand its T5 footprint.
-JetBlue also serves New Jersey's Newark Liberty International Airport, New York's LaGuardia Airport, Newburgh, New York's Stewart International Airport, and White Plains, New York's Westchester County Airport.
+Operating primarily out of Terminal 5, or T5, JetBlue also serves New Jersey's Newark Liberty International Airport, New York's LaGuardia Airport, Newburgh, New York's Stewart International Airport, and White Plains, New York's Westchester County Airport.

 Sales and Marketing

 JetBlue's primary and preferred distribution channel to customers is its own site, www.jetblue.com.
 The company participates in several major GDSs and online travel agents.
-Advertising expense was reported a $61 million in 2013, $57 million in 2012, and $57 million in 2011.
+Advertising expense was reported as $64 million in 2014, $61 million in 2013, and $57 million in 2012.

 JetBlue has experienced unprecedented revenue growth since 2009.
-In 2013 its revenues jumped by 9% due to higher passenger revenues mainly attributable to increased capacity and yield.
+In 2014 its revenues jumped by 7% due to higher passenger revenues mainly attributable to increased capacity and yield.
 Ancillary revenue continues to be a source of significant revenue growth, primarily driven by customer demand for JetBlue's Even More products as well as changes to its fee structure.
-Other revenues increased due higher fees revenues, thanks to a mid-year change in fee structure.
+Other revenues grew mainly from fees, Getaways sales, the marketing component of TrueBlue point sales, and on-board product sales.

 Traditionally focused on the leisure traveler, JetBlue has been developing more service for the business customer to offset the seasonal limitations of the vacation market.
 Also to develop more business beyond vacation travelers, JetBlue has been growing its operations in Latin America and the Caribbean (LACA), which has a strong presence of visiting-friends-and-relatives (VFR) travelers in addition to vacationers.
 LACA now accounts for about 30% of JetBlue's revenues.